How to Prepare and Maintain Your Summer Lawn

 Heat-loving breeds of grass that cover your lawn during the summer are already waking up and beginning to stretch their roots.
 So how can you make sure that you’re providing the best conditions for growing grass and enjoying your small desert oasis?

-Bermuda: The Best Seed for Growing Grass on Your Lawn This Summer
+Bermuda: The Best Seed for Growing Grass on Your Lawn or Limited Turf Area This Summer

 According to Southwest Gardener, the ideal seeds for growing grass on your lawn year-round are rye and Bermuda.
-Rye loves the cooler season, performing best between October and May – but Bermuda is the hardy, heat-loving variety that will keep you seeing green during the hottest part of the year.
+Rye loves the cooler season, performing best between October and May – but Bermuda is the hardy, heat-loving variety that will keep you seeing green during the hottest part of the year – from June through September.

 Bermuda begins its summer growth when the top three inches of soil in your lawn are thoroughly, and consistently, warmed.
 Even if daytime temperatures are climbing into the 80s, overnights at 60 or below will delay new growth.
 Fertilizing, aerating and dethatching your lawn before the grass has begun to vigorously grow can cause damage to the plant.